binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### FTP
 ![](images/ThreatTags/easy-widespread-average-moderate.png)

 The FTP protocol was [not designed with security in mind](https://archive.fo/KyJUa), it does not use any form of encryption.
-The credentials you use to authenticate all of your traffic including any sensitive information you have in the files you send or receive, or to and from the FTP server, will all be on the wire in plain text.
-Even if you think your files do not contain any sensitive information, often there will still be details hiding within, for example, if you are `[m]put`ting / `[m]get`ing source files, there could be database credentials or other useful bits of information in these config files.
+The credentials you use to authenticate all of your traffic including any sensitive information you have in the files you send or receive, to and from the FTP server, will all be on the wire in plain text.
+Even if you think your files do not contain any sensitive information, often there will still be details hiding within, for example, if you are `[m]put`ting / `[m]get`ing source files, there could be database credentials or other useful bits of information in config files.

 Many people have been using FTP for years and in many cases have never considered the fact that FTP adds no privacy to anything it touches.

-Also, most FTP clients store user credentials in plain text, this completely neglects defence in depth.
-It should be considered that your clients machine is already compromised.
+Also, most FTP clients store user credentials in plain text, this completely violates the principle of defence in depth.
+It should be considered that your client's machine is already compromised.
 If credentials are stored encrypted, then it is one more challenge the attacker must conquer.
 All software created with security in mind realises this, and, if they must store credentials, they will be hashed via a best of breed KDF (as discussed in the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section of the Web Applications chapter) with the recommended number of iterations (as discussed in the [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section a little later in this chapter).
 Regarding FTP, clients are designed to store multiple credentials, one set for each site.
 For the convenience of not having to remember them, they need to be encrypted, rather than hashed (one way, not reversible), so they can be decrypted.

 A couple of the most popular clients are: